Fra0013To/VSKlearning/README.md

 # Learning Variably Scaled Kernels via Discontinuous Neural Networks (δNN-VSKs)

-Code will be available soon
+A guide for explaining the code and running the examples will be available soon.